martijndeh/fire/README.md

 ```
 This user model contains three properties each of type String: name, password and email.
 Every property can have multiple types.
 It is up to you to add sane property types e.g. Node on Fire will not throw an error if you add a Text and an Integer type.

 Each property often represents a column.
-The expection is a many-to-one reference, see `Many` below.
+The expection is a many-to-one reference, see `HasMany` below.

 See below the list of all property types.